XXXXX [DRAFT IN PROGRESS]

 At the wet edge of a rock outcropping that itself looks like a stony splash, a man in a spray-splattered brown T-shirt watching a bird flying from left to right over ocean froth

-That’s how seeds are planted.
+Being carried away is how seeds are planted.

 A swirl of dry scrub grass topped with cottony blobs like splatters of seafoam